astronomer/docs/learn/airflow-mlops.md

 After you establish strong DevOps and data engineering foundations, you can start to implement model operations.

-With Airflow you can use your ML tools and compute locations of choice.
+With Airflow you can use the ML tools and compute locations of your choice.
 Some organizations choose to use external compute for all of their heavy workloads, for example:

 - **External Kubernetes clusters**: with the [KubernetesPodOperator](kubepod-operator.md) (and its decorator version `@task.kubernetes`).
 - **Databricks**: with the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) and [Databricks Airflow provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest).